Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Conclusion

 \section{Conclusion}

-We have proposed HQS, an approach for assessing the quality of hierarchical clusters which can be used without ground-truth information.
+We have proposed HQS, an approach for assessing the quality of hierarchical clusters which needs no ground-truth information.
 It employs POMDP for modelling the uncertainty and the decision making for searchers with regard to search and navigation in a hierarchy, and extends the model to measure the quality of the hierarchies.
-The experiments show that HQS can order hierarchies reasonably based on their qualities without ground-truth information, and perform better than a state-of-the-art approach which requires the ground-truth hierarchy.
-For future work, we will theoretically analyse the properties of the measure.
-Additionally, we will continue exploring better models and policies.
+The experiments show that HQS can order hierarchies reasonably based on their qualities without the ground-truth, and perform better than a state-of-the-art approach which requires the ground-truth hierarchy.
+For future work, we would like to continue exploring better models and policies, and analyse the properties of the measure theoretically.

 \begin{appendices}